trupt-patel/JwtToken_Swagger/README.md

 ## Description

-This JWT Token Releated API for Generate, Update, Verify, Remove, Get Token.
+This JWT Token Releated API for Generate, Update, Verify, Remove, Get Token and also added to change Expiry time and Key which use to add in cookies.
+Using HS256 algorithm to generate Token and this algorithm and secret key not able to configure.

 ## Project setup